shenlu89/amazing-endemic-species/README.md

 - 🌍 **3D Dynamic Globe**: AES maps endemic species all over the world in a 3D dynamic globe.

+- 🔍 **Explore Endemic Species Dataset**: Dive into comprehensive endemic species information that include species classification, geographical distribution, conservation status and more details from [Wikipedia](https://www.wikipedia.org/) or [IUCN Red List](https://www.iucnredlist.org/).

 - 🦎 **User-Friendly API Services**: AES provides easy-to-use API services, which means you can seamlessly access AES data for your scientific research or any secondary development projects.

-- 🔍 **Open-Source and Community-Driven**: Being open-source means transparency and the opportunity for anyone to improve the project.
-Such as, you can contribute to the database, ensuring that the information is continually updated and accurate.
+- ✨ **Open-Source and Community-Driven**: Being open-source means transparency and the opportunity for anyone to improve the project.
+Such as, you can contribute to the database ensuring that the information is continually updated and accurate.

-Join the AES community and help to map and protect the world’s unique species!
+Join the AES community and help to map and protect the world’s endemic species!
 Whether you’re contributing data, using the API for your research, or simply exploring the globe, every little bit helps.

 ## Contributing